nortem/SITP/pogema/README.md

-# APPO approach for Pogema environment
+# SITP for Pogema environment

 ## Installation
 Just install all dependencies using: